phananh1010/tile-dash/README.md

 ```

 # Prepare the client:
-In this section, we go into detail how to install MP4Box and MP4Client, which can be used for Step (1) and Step (2)
+In this section, we go into detail how to install MP4Box and MP4Client, which can be used for Step (1) and Step (2).
+This code has been tested for this commit version: 339e7a7363c4a2b31cd29afee1eefe4866c621b3
 ## Install MP4Box and MP4Client
 Follow instruction here: https://github.com/gpac/gpac/wiki/GPAC-Build-Guide-for-Linux
 Use the Full GPAC Build options.